Saturday, December 19, 2020

 案前舞者颜如玉,不着人家俗衣服。

-Not wearing common clothes of regular people.
+Who were not wearing the common clothes of regular people.

 虹裳霞帔步摇冠,钿璎累累佩珊珊。